strontic/strontic.github.io/xcyclopedia/library/netsh.exe-758B8449357017A158163ECC0E5E52B2.md

 winsock        - Changes to the `netsh winsock' context.

-The following sub-contexts are available: advfirewall branchcache bridge dhcp dhcpclient dnsclient firewall http interface ipsec ipsecdosprotection lan namespace netio nps ras routing rpc trace wfp winhttp winsock
+The following sub-contexts are available: advfirewall branchcache bridge dhcpclient dnsclient firewall http interface ipsec ipsecdosprotection lan namespace netio ras rpc trace wfp winhttp winsock

 To view help for a command, type the command, followed by a space, and then type ?.